datastax/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 END_START_PREFIX
 ```
 (The END_START_PREFIX before the trie describes the result of calling `state` on the root node, and the one at the end,
-the result of calling state when the iteration is exhausted; these are START_END_STATE for sets that are limited on the
+the result of calling `state()` when the iteration is exhausted; these are `START_END_STATE` for sets that are limited
-respective side.
-Also note that the inversion of an array of boundaries is the array with "null" appended on both
+on the respective side.
+Also note that the inversion of an array of boundaries is the array with `null` appended on both
 sides.)

 Using De Morgan's law, this weak negation also lets us perform set union.